 What is Cream separator?

-Most modern plants use separator control the fact of various products.
+Most modern plants use separators to control the fact of various products.

 How do we separate cream from milk?